edgio-docs/edgio-docs/src/pages/guides/app_security/custom_rules.md

+---
-# Custom Rules {/*custom-rules*/}
+title: Custom Rules
+---

-Use custom rules to tailor how WAF identifies malicious traffic.
+Use custom rules to tailor how {{ PRODUCT_SECURITY }} identifies malicious traffic.
 This provides added flexibility for threat identification that allows you to target malicious traffic with minimal impact to legitimate traffic.
 Custom threat identification combined with rapid testing and deployment